wso2/cellery-samples/hello-world/README.md

 Hello World
 =========

-Hello World is a simple static website that serves Hello World on top of NGINX
+Hello World is a simple static website that serves Hello World on top of Cellery.

 ![Hello World Cell Architecture Diagram](../docs/images/hello-world-architecture.jpg)

 ## Hello-World Cell

-This contains of a single component which serves the HTML web page.
-The web page runs on top of NGINX and its exposed through a web cell
+This contains a single component which serves the HTML web page.
+The web page runs on top of NGINX and its exposed through a web cell.

 ## Getting Started

 ### Checkout the Sample